The Lost River Fleet: A Self-Guided Walk And Map

 Angler’s Lane is our next clue to where the Fleet flows!
 It is so called because this used to be a popular spot for people to fish in the Fleet.

-A local chap speaking in 1909 remembered how, in his youth, this area was ‘the loveliest spot imaginable’ with youngsters bathing in the river before the anglers arrived with their rods in the morning.
+A local resident speaking in 1909 remembered how, in his youth, this area was ‘the loveliest spot imaginable’ with youngsters bathing in the river before the anglers arrived with their rods in the morning.

 Quinn’s